codefellows/seattle-code-301n29/class-06/README.md

 # Asynchronous Code and Third Party APIs

+## Retros and Feedback

+- Getting more comfortable tackling code challenges

+- Algorithm challenge enjoyers
+  - 400 class deep into data-structures and algorithms

+- What to expect moving forward after this class
+  - 1 on 1 meeting

+- Road mapping

+## Class Notes

 ## Overview

 Today we will explore third party APIs and how to request data from them.